sfeniTV/php-dev-lamp/README.md

 Makefile provides you some cool short commands to work much faster.
 Also there are installation commands for well known PHP frameworks.
 Have a look at it, very nice ;-)

 `make start` brings everything up and running.
-If you change the php Dockerfile, run `make build` instead to build the docker image again with your changes.

 `make shell` opens up a shell inside the PHP container.
 There you can run `composer` for example.